MarkCallow/gyp/README.md

 ### Installing GYP

-GYP is a Python application requiring Python 2.7.
+GYP is a Python application.
+It is compatible with Python 2.7 and Python 3.
+3.7+ is recommended.

 To install, clone the repo to your machine and run the following commands in a shell: